B1 · IntermediateEnglish

 • “He opened the door carefully.”

-B. Adverbs of Time: usually at the end of the sentence
+Usually at the end of the sentence.

 • “I will finish my homework tomorrow.”